Eagle Ford drilling rig

 Resilient portfolio

-Our ability to address climate-related risks and meet transition pathway demand will depend on our ability to deliver competitive returns on and of capital.
-Our sector-leading approach focuses on the cost of supply of our portfolio, committing to balance sheet strength and moderating growth by holding to disciplined reinvestment rates.
+Our ability to address climate-related risks and meet future energy demand will depend on our ability to deliver competitive returns on and of capital.
+Our sector-leading approach focuses on the cost of supply of our portfolio, committing to balance sheet strength and holding to disciplined reinvestment rates, and consistently delivering on our cash flow-based return of capital framework.

 Portfolio diversification